 \section{The simple waves in a lossless nonlinear transmission line}

+As it is well known \cite{landau}, the shock waves exist only in the presence of dissipation.
+(In the absence of the dissipation, the localized travelling waves in the systems we consider are kinks and solitons \cite{kogan1}.)
+This corresponds to the case of a lossy nonlinear transmission line, considered in the previous part of the paper.

-In the previous part of the paper we considered a lossy nonlinear transmission line.
-The present section is dedicated to a lossless one.
-The transmission line constructed from the identical nonlinear inductors and the identical nonlinear capacitors is shown on Fig. \ref{trans5}.
+On the other hand, many properties of the shocks in fluids were studied beginning from the XIX century without taking the dissipation explicitly into account, but just postulating the existence of discontinuous solutions and the jump conditions \cite{krehl}.
+Similarly to that, the initial phase of the formation of a shock wave can be considered ignoring the dissipation.
+The present section is dedicated to a lossless transmission line, constructed from the identical nonlinear inductors and the identical nonlinear capacitors as shown on Fig. \ref{trans5}.

 We take the capacitors voltages $V_n$ and the currents through the inductors $I_n$ as the dynamical variables.
 The circuit equations (Kirchhoff laws) are

 Further on we'll consider $C(V)$ and $L(I)$ as known functions.